kiennq/emacs-mini-modeline/README.md

 8. `mini-modeline-truncate-p`
    Truncates the `mini-modeline` to fit in one line.

+9. `mini-modeline-right-padding`
+   Padding to use in the right side.
+Set this to the minimal value that doesn't cause truncation.

 # Why?

 Echo area or `minibuffer` which reside in it is a big waste most of the time.